mitchvm/tabnav/README.md

 TabNav adds the following commands to Sublime Text.
 They are all accessible via the Command Palette, as well as the _TabNav_ submenu under the _Selection_ menu.

+> Note: If you're reading this on packagecontrol.io, the tables render more clearly when read on [GitHub](https://github.com/mitchvm/tabnav/blob/main/README.md).

 ### Table Navigation Commands

 The table navigation commands below only operate within the context of a table.
 All of the table commands are compatible with multiple cursors, and even multiple cursors in multiple, disjoint tables.